sfox33/ITCS-6160-ACME-Bus-Rides/README.md

 #### Triggers
   Throughout this project, I discovered that MySQL does not parse check constraints.
 As a result, I used several triggers to help check the incoming data.
 To a lesser extent, triggers were also used to update fields of incoming rows such as the price field.
 More information of each trigger is written below.
   * update_trip_info_insert
+  This trigger updates the NumPassengers field of the associated trip after a user joins a trip in the UserPerTrip table.
+In addition, it also uses the calculatePrice stored procedure to automatically update the price field of the same trip.
   ```
   DELIMITER |
 CREATE TRIGGER update_trip_info_insert